-The Matthew Project has been helping people live fuller lives, free from drug and alcohol misuse for more than 35 years.
+The Matthew Project has been helping people live fuller lives, free from drug and alcohol misuse for almost 40 years.
 Our ethos is shaped by a Christian world view, and is based in Norfolk.
 We provide support to young people, veterans, professionals, people in recovery, and the family and carers affected by substance misuse.

 Supported each year